elgohr/concourse-blackduck/README.md

 | `username`| *Mandatory*             | Username, which is used to authenticate on Blackduck.                                      |
 | `password`| *Mandatory*             | Password, which is used to authenticate on Blackduck.                                      |
 | `insecure`| *Optional*              | In case your Blackduck uses a self-signed certificate, it's pinned with the first request. |

+It seems like Blackduck doesn't support Tokens for API-Access.
+In this way it's not supported here.
+Sorry.

 ## `in`: Get Results
 The resource will provide the latest version changes on Blackduck as a file for later use.